Kuwait retail co-ops remove French products over Prophet cartoon

 France recalled its ambassador to Turkey on Saturday after Turkish President Tayyip Erdogan said his counterpart Emmanuel Macron, who this month declared war on “Islamist separatism”, needed mental help over his attitude towards Muslims.

-Reporting by Ahmed Hagagy in Kuwait and Marwa Rashad in Riyadh; Writing by Ghaida Ghantous; Editing by Alison Williams
+Reporting by Ahmed Hagagy in Kuwait, Marwa Rashad in Riyadh and Geert De Clercq in Paris; Writing by Ghaida Ghantous; Editing by Alison Williams and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.